-Issue identified Recommended action Control evaluation The Consortium uses the following gradings for the assessment of controls included within the testing schedule.
-Control Level Definition Outloop A function grading (function) The Consortium should consider the merits of moving to expression of the control in environment in the form of:- a) The appropriateness of the control environment having regard to the significance of the risks involved - adequate/inadequate, and Good Satisfactory Marginal Unsatisfactory Unsound A few minor recommendations (if any).
-Minimal risk; a few areas identified where changes would be beneficial.
-A number of areas have been identified for improvement.
-Unacceptable risks identified, changes should be made.
-Major risks identified; fundamental improvements are required. b) Whether the control is being consistently applied - effective/ineffective structure for express and the nature of the recommendation we Standard practice if its adequacy and e that this represents an overly complex ssion of an opinion on the control environment he issue identified against which a rill be made. s for each control to be assessed in terms of ffectiveness, with the subsequent eing graded as risk based (see Delivery 3b/c)
+Issue identified Recommended action 4 Control evaluation The Consortium uses the following gradings for the assessment of controls included within the testing schedule.
+The Consortium should consider the merits of moving to expression of the control in environment in the form of:- a) The appropriateness of the control environment having regard Control Level Definition to the significance of the risks involved - Good A few minor recommendations (if any). adequate/inadequate, and Satisfactory Minimal risk; a few areas identified where changes would be beneficial. b) Whether the control is being consistently applied - effective/ineffective Marginal A number of areas have been identified for improvement.
+Unsatisfactory Unacceptable risks identified, changes should be made.
+Unsound Major risks identified; fundamental improvements are required.
+Our view would be that this represents an overly complex structure for expression of an opinion on the control environg and the nature of the issue identified against which a recommendation will be made.
+Standard practice is for each control to be assessed in terms its adequacy and effectiveness, with the subsequent recommendation being graded as risk based (see Delivery 3)